honojs/middleware/.changeset/perfect-shoes-laugh.md

 ---
-'@hono/typia-validator': major
+'@hono/typia-validator': patch
 ---

-bump typia 8.0.3
+Include `typia@8` as a peer dependency